-The survey aims to ascertain conditions surrounding health and safety management, activities to prevent industrial accidents, and health and safety education being implemented by establishments, as well as awareness of industrial accident prevention among employees who work at these establishments, in order to gain basic materials for promoting future labour health and safety policy.
+The survey aims to ascertain conditions surrounding health and safety management, activities to prevent industrial accidents, and health and safety education being implemented by establishments, as well as to understand how workers are affected by anxiety, stress, passive smoking, etc. in the workplace, in order to gain basic materials for promoting future labour health and safety policy.

-The Special Survey on Industrial Safety and Health was started as [Basic Survey on Industrial Safety] in 1966, and 5 independent surveys ([Survey on Labour Environment], [Survey on State of Employees' Health], [Basic Survey on Industrial Safety and Health], [Survey on Technological

-Innovation and Labour] and [General Survey on the Prevention of Industrial Accidents in the Construction Industry]) were conducted in 5 years rotation respectively until 2010.
+The Special Survey on Industrial Safety and Health was started as [Basic Survey on Industrial Safety] in 1966, and 5 independent surveys ([Survey on Labour Environment], [Survey on State of Employees' Health], [Basic Survey on Industrial Safety and Health], [Survey on Technological Innovation and Labourl and [General Survey on the Prevention of Industrial Accidents in the Construction Industryl) were conducted in 5 years rotation respectively until 2010.
 Since 2011, the previous 5 surveys have been combined into 5 questionnaire forms under the [Special Survey on Industrial Safety and Health].

-The survey system was reviewed in 2012, and the surveys were restructured into the [Status Survey], [Survey on Labour Environment], and [Survey on the Prevention of industrial Accidents in Specified Industries].
+The survey system was reviewed in 2012, and the surveys were restructured into the [Status Survey] and [Survey on Labour Environment].
 The surveys are to be conducted under the collective name of [Survey on Industrial Safety and Health] from 2013 onwards.